 Preliminary estimates of capital costs for the secondary containment work range between \$16M-\$20M, excluding any land purchase costs.
 AIAG is progressing work to refine the costs by further site investigations and detailed design.
-AIAG anticipates funding would be beneficiary sourced from contributions and loan or grant funding through targeted Government funds.
+AIAG anticipates funding would be from beneficiary sourced contributions and loan or grant funding through targeted Government funds.